averyadelseck/mcb185_homework/mystuff.md

 | `<=`     | less or equal     | `if a <= b:`
 | `>=`     | greater or equal  | `if a >= b:`

+# doc-strings
+`they are a way to tell users how to use your code and its function (i think)`